synthetic and sulphate free soap bar

 • It causes dryness, irritation, or disrupts sensitive skin.

 Ultimately, natural lather is harmless and beneficial — but artificial foaming additives should be approached with caution.
+You don't need lather for a proper soap to clean.

 Lather and Sustainability